Environmental Science

 4. Kenya Sugar Research Foundation –KESREF, to conduct more research into new early maturing seed varieties that are resistant and have higher sucrose content.

-5. Allowing of Sugar companies utilize the Cess fund paid to local authorities to improve the infrastructure.
+5. Allowing Sugar companies to utilize the Cess fund paid to local authorities to improve the infrastructure.

-Several legislative policies have been formed from both in the old dispensation of the constitution and the promulgated constitution, to gather for this sector.
+Several legislative policies have been formed from both the old dispensation of the constitution and the promulgated constitution to gather for this sector.

-But, the sector for a long time had not get a closer attention and little or no investment was channeled to this sector and so with the infringement of policies this lead to-
+But, the sector, for a long time, had not gotten closer attention and little or no investment was channeled to this sector, so the infringement of policies led to:

-1. A decrease in the total value of export due to the ban of from imports from Lake Victoria by the European Union.
+1. A decrease in the total value of exports due to the ban on imports from Lake Victoria by the European Union.

 2. Improper handling of fish, grading and harvesting, packaging and lack of National Fish Quality Control Lab.

-The lack of a closer coordination between the institutions managing this sector, led to an unfavorable environment for the sector and thus the staggering of the sector.
+The lack of closer coordination between the institutions managing this sector led to an unfavorable environment for the sector and, thus, the staggering of the sector.
 With the poor infrastructure and human resource development, lack of support fueled the same.

 The Government has drafted several policies to ensure the sector has been invigorated.
 Section 40 of the Crops Act, 2013, read together with section 46 of the Agriculture Fisheries and Food Authority, 2013-AFFA Act, gives power to the Cabinet Secretary in consultations with the Authority and the county government to make regulations for the better carrying into effect of the provisions of the Act.